ckeditor/ckeditor5/packages/ckeditor5-widget/docs/api/widget.md

 The widget API consists of two layers:

 * The {@link module:widget/widget~Widget} plugin which enables base support for this feature.
 Usually, your plugin which implements a specific widget will define its reliance on the `Widget` plugin via its {@link module:core/plugin~Plugin.requires `Plugin.requires`} property.
-* The {@link module:widget/utils~toWidget `toWidget()`} {@link module:widget/utils~toWidgetEditable `toWidgetEditable()`} functions which need to be used during the conversion in order to make a specific element either a widget or a widget's nested editable.
+* The {@link module:widget/utils~toWidget `toWidget()`} and {@link module:widget/utils~toWidgetEditable `toWidgetEditable()`} functions which need to be used during the conversion in order to make a specific element either a widget or a widget's nested editable.
 See their documentation for more details.

 Besides the above mentioned core functionalities, this package implements the following utils: